Bandai Namco Pictures

+Secondary logo used for the animation studio division and also used as a corporate logo from 2015 to 2022.

-also known as BN Pictures and BNP, is a Japanese animation studio.
+also branded as is a Japanese animation studio.
 It is a spinoff of Sunrise, a subsidiary of Bandai Namco Filmworks which is owned by Bandai Namco Holdings.
 The company was formed as a part of the medium-term management plan of Bandai Namco Holdings on restructuring itself.
-All the anime intellectual property and production divisions of Sunrise that target children and family were transferred to Bandai Namco Pictures.
+All the anime intellectual property, copyright and production divisions of Sunrise that target children and family were transferred to BN Pictures such as Sgt.
+Frog, the Battle Spirits series, the Aikatsu series, the Gintama series, the Zorori series among others.
 The company began its operations in April 2015.